Neerajkr-jha/bookit/README.md

-# BookIt -Experiences & Slots
+# BookIt - Experiences & Slots

 A full-stack booking application built with modern web technologies (frontend + backend).
 This repository contains both the frontend and backend of the project.

+---

 ## 🧐 About